-NKIDP is pleased to announce its latest publication entitled, Crisis and Confrontation on the Korean Peninsula: 1968-1969, from the History and Public Policy Program's Critical Oral History Conference Book Series.
+An article carried in Korea's Donga Daily highlights new findings from a recently published NKIDP book, Crisis and Confrontation on the Korean Peninsula: 1968-1969 from the History and Public Policy Program Critical Oral History Conference Series.

 A weak state by many measures, North Korea has managed to survive while other regimes have fallen.
 To many, the nation remains a seemingly impenetrable mystery when it comes to understanding motivations and behavior.
 But historian Charles Armstrong believes the near opposite is true.